AnyLog-co/documentation/anylog commands.md

 Examples:
 <pre>
-file move !my_file
+file move !prep_dir/my_file !watch_dir
 </pre>
+The example above moves the file from the prep directory to the watch directory.

 ### Compress and decompress a file

 <pre>
-file compress [source path and file name] [target path and file name] file compress [compressed path and file name] [target path and file name]
+file compress [source path and file name] [target path and file name] file decompress [path and file name of compressed file] [target path and file name]
 </pre>
 For compression, the target path and file name are optional.
 If omitted, the target file name and the location is the same and the source file with the extension ***.gz***.
 For decompression, the target path and file name are optional.
 If omitted, the target file name and the location is the same and the compressed file with the extension ***.dat***.